You are here

 Reasons to consider teaching online:

-- Opportunity to incorporate online resources into all of your courses
+- Incorporate online resources into all of your courses

 - Learn new, or update current, technology skills

-- Opportunity to conduct educational research regarding teaching and learning
+- Conduct educational research regarding teaching and learning

 - Affords convenience, yet remains challenging and rewarding